 But as coaches, is long running the best type of training for your netballers as you try to build their fitness to improve their on-court performance?

-We asked Victorian Fury strength and conditioning coach Scott Graham, who is currently working with the Fury athletes as they prepare for the Australian Netball League season – the underpinning competition for Suncorp Super Netball.
+We asked netball strength and conditioning coach Scott Graham, who is currently working with the Geelong Cougars in the Victorian Netball League and has previously worked with Melbourne Vixens’ underpinning program the Victorian Fury.

-Now, the Fury players are practically elite netballers and train multiple days each week both on and off the court.
+Now, the Cougars and Fury players are elite netballers who train multiple days each week both on and off the court.

 So, of course, there’s an inherent level of underlying fitness for athletes at that level, built up over many years of playing and training.